-My most important times are at night, when everyone is either sleeping already or are about to.
-I’ve always been a night owl and thrive in night time.
-I’m my more creative, receptive and focused self when the Sun sets, and try to take as much advantage of it as possible, because I’m still human and humans have this funny need to sleep a healthy amount of eight hours per day.
+My most important times are at night, when everyone is either sleeping already or is about to.
+I’ve always been a night owl and thrive at night time.
+I’m my more creative, receptive, and focused self when the Sun sets, and try to take as much advantage of it as possible because I’m still human and humans have this funny need to sleep a healthy amount of eight hours per day.

-One night, while I was finishing my meditation and prayers to my ancestors, I literally fell form the chair.
+One night, while I was finishing my meditation and prayers to my ancestors, I literally fell from the chair.
 I tried to stand up, but my legs and the chair didn’t get along in that moment and I was on the floor right away, not knowing whatever happened to me.
-I had no bruises, no marks, not a scratch or anything, just a bit of pain, and, quite remarkably, didn’t feel any anger, just the surprise and small adrenaline after it.
-I paid no attention, did the rest of my mediations and prayers, and went to bed.
+I had no bruises, no marks, not a scratch or anything, just a bit of pain, and, quite remarkably, didn’t feel any anger, just the surprise, and small adrenaline after it.
+I paid no attention, did the rest of my meditations and prayers, and went to bed.

 The next night, right when I thought I was done with my ancestors, something called me to stay still, just to be there for a bit more.
 Then I thought “What?
 I can’t.
 I have things to do and I really want to sleep tonight.
 I already did what I’m supposed to do.”
 But I decided to do as I was told, and stay still, breathing, forgetting about whatever it was I had to do then.
 For a while, nothing happened, and then I felt someone’s presence.